 - 1. Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
 If the committee does not indicate its definition of quorum, the interpretation will be "50% plus 1" of the approved committee members.
 The sponsor must also provide the following information: - a.
-Quorum: (insert quorum) - b.
-Program type administered by the committee: (insert type of committee) - c.
+Quorum: 50% Plus one.
+A Quorum must be present to carry on the regular business of the GSET Apprenticeship Committee. - b.
+Program type administered by the committee: Group Non-Joint - c.
 The employer representatives shall be: